How to Maximize Your Shadowing Experience

--How has your speciality changed since you got into it?
+-How has your specialty changed since you got into it?
 How do you feel about those changes?

 -Do you find that you’re able to make time for hobbies/family/vacations as much as you’d like?

--Were there other specialities you considered before specialty X?
+-Were there other specialties you considered before specialty X?
 Why did you decide against them?

 -Do you have as much autonomy as you would like?